grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ## Install plugins from other sources

-In order to install plugins from other sources, You will need to define the custom URL and specify it using the Environment Variable: `GF_INSTALL_PLUGINS=<url to plugin zip>;<plugin install folder name>`.
+To install plugins from other sources, you must define the custom URL and specify it in an environment variable: `GF_INSTALL_PLUGINS=<url to plugin zip>;<plugin install folder name>`.

 Example: